 Nebraska has a wide variety of wildland fuels.
-Tall grass prairie and hardwoods in the east give way to the Ponderosa pine forests and short grass prairie in the west.
-To address this, the Nebraska Forest Service Wildland Fire Training Program offers a variety of courses with enough flexibility to be fine tuned to the needs of local fire departments.
+Tall grass prairie and hardwoods in the east give way to Ponderosa pine forests and short grass prairie in the west.
+To address this, the Nebraska Forest Service Wildland Fire Training Program offers a variety of courses with the flexibility to be fine tuned to the needs of local fire departments.

 NFS Wildland Fire Training Partners

 - US Forest Service, Pine Ridge Ranger District

 This course contains general information that enables participants to recognize fuel, weather and topographic conditions, along with the early warning signs of extreme fire behavior.
 The course also deals with water conservation, fire ground safety and suppression tactics, all with an emphasis on Nebraska fuels.
 Although the course is designed for entry-level firefighters, it is based on nationally recognized courses and is good for firefighters of any level.
 The course is available at no charge to any fire department in Nebraska upon request.
 Length: 3-12 hours.